Andrea Dimitry: Early life

-After a long voyage and traveling all over the world, Dimitry eventually settled in the Spanish-French New Orleans.
-He arrived in New Orleans in the 1790s, where he met a prominent Greek man named Lieutenant Michel Dragon.
+After a long voyage traveling the world, Dimitry eventually settled in the Spanish-French New Orleans.
+He arrived in spring 1799, where he met a prominent Greek man named Lieutenant Michel Dragon.
 Dragon immigrated to New Orleans around 1760; he was a soldier in the Spanish Colonial Army.

-Around 1764, when the Spanish took control of the Louisiana Territory, Dragon received a commission in the Spanish militia.
-The American Revolution began and under Bernardo de Gálvez, Dragon served Spain and the United States of America in the war against Britain.
-They defeated the British at the siege of Pensacola in 1781, and conquered West Florida.
-For his service, he attained the rank of second lieutenant and received a Royal Appointment in 1792.
-Dragon had a relationship with a woman who was born to a slave.
-Her name was Francoise Chauvin Beaulieu de Monpliaisir, and she had dark skin.
-Their daughter Marianne Celeste was born in 1777.
-Dimitry, who met Dragon when he arrived in New Orleans, married Dragon's daughter Marianne Celeste in 1799; she was listed as white on the marriage certificate.
+Dimitry married Dragon's daughter Marianne Celeste Dragon in October 1799; she was listed as white on the marriage certificate, despite being mixed race.
 The acquisition of the territory of Louisiana by the United States from France took place in 1803, making the family officially American.